iviviano/Algorithms/Grading/HW5.md

      (...)]
   [proc...])
 ```
 I would recommend switching to the first type for several reasons.
-(1) it is better style and follows Racket/Scheme conventions (using brackets for a procedure call is especially .
-(2) It is consistent
+(1) it is better style and follows Racket/Scheme conventions (using brackets for a procedure call is especially unusual).
+(2) It is consistent with how you write your `cond`.
+(3) it is more readable and easier to understand what is going on.

 Parsing notes:
 -